top of page

 In summary, here are the key points:

-• Greg Zwajgenbergs directions to seal the carpark when the school knew the zoning and the sublease prevented a development application from being approved "involves the commission of a criminal offence under part 7.3 of the Planning and Development Act (Item 17)
+• Greg Zwajgenbergs directions to seal the carpark when the school knew the zoning and the sublease prevented a development application from being approved "involves the commission of a criminal offence under part 7.3 of the Planning and Development Act" (Item 17) lawyers for LCA stated.

 • In written submission to ACAT on 10 November 2023, BCEL Board conceded the use and development of the carpark (by sealing it) was a controlled activity, ie, a breach of planning laws.
 (Item 20) You can read about controlled activities and disciplinary Action taken by ACT Planning and Development here.